Skip to main content

 To solve Cross-Origin Resource Sharing (CORS) errors, use Ory Tunnel for local development.
 In production, add your domain to the Ory Project so that all requests from your frontend can be made to Ory under the same domain.

-Ory has a "deny by default" policy which means that the Access-Control-Allow-Origin header is only set on domains we own.
+Ory has a "deny by default" policy which means that the Access-Control-Allow-Origin header is just set on domains owned by Ory.

 tip